eclipse-langium/langium-website/content/docs/grammar-language.md

 Person:
     'person' name=ID;
 ```
 In this example, the parser will create an object of type `Person`.
-This object will have a property `name` of type `ID` (defined by the terminal rule).
+This object will have a property `name` which value and type must match the terminal rule `ID` (i.e. the property `name` is of type `string`).

 [TODO] ADD SECTION ABOUT KEYWORDS
 #### Assignments